EdgeApp/edge-docs/source/index.html.md

 ## Install the SDK

-See the following Github repos for your various development languages.
+See the following Github repos for your various development environments.
 Installation instructions are in the README.md files

 [Javascript](https://github.com/Airbitz/airbitz-core-js)